aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

   </source-code>
 </code-listing>

-The name the resource will take in your view is determined in one of three ways: by Aurelia convention, by explicit naming in the resource, or by being overriden using the `as` attribute.
+The name the resource will take in your view is determined in one of three ways: by Aurelia convention, by explicit naming in the resource, or by being overridden using the `as` attribute.
 If you happen to be using multiple resources that have the same name, you must provide a value for the `as` attribute for all but one of the conflicting resources.
 The `as` attribute can also be used whenever you would like to alias the name of a resource.
 Perhaps the standard name for an HTML Behavior is really long and you want to give it a shorter name.
 The `as` attribute can help you out.

 <code-listing heading="Overriding a Resource Name">
   <source-code lang="HTML">